muximus3/Auto-Eval/README.md

 **Output File format:**<br>

-The output file can be specified as a .json, .jsonl, .csv or.xlsx extension.
-If it contains a field called "model", scores and statistics will be grouped based on this field.
-If it also contains fields called "model" and "category", scores and statistics will be grouped based on both fields.
-Any other fields will not be processed; the output will include all columns from the original input along with evaluation scores and explanations.
+- The output file can be specified as a .json, .jsonl, .csv or.xlsx extension.<br>
+- If it contains a field called "model", scores and statistics will be grouped based on this field.
+- If it also contains fields called "model" and "category", scores and statistics will be grouped based on both fields.
+- Any other fields will not be processed; the output will include all columns from the original input along with evaluation scores and explanations.

 <details open> <summary>log output example:</summary>